 Most attorneys will not request any documents related to cryptocurrencies.
-Thus, it is important to discuss with your counsel your potential concerns with regards to cryptocurrencies and your divorce case, as it may lead to a significant difference in your financial settlement or support payments.
+Thus, it is essential to discuss with your counsel your potential concerns concerning cryptocurrencies and your divorce case, as it may lead to a significant difference in your financial settlement or support payments.

 If you have a question in regard to Cryptocurrency or divorce case, feel free to contact our office at (805) 422-7966.